What are Google Knowledge Graphs?

 These snippets often contain a link to the original content, giving searchers the chance to click-through and view the original piece.

-How the Knowledge Graph Impacts SEO
+How the this impacts SEO

 Although it can be tricky to get one, if your business has a knowledge panel, you get automatic increased visibility in SERPs – thanks to snippets and images that Google thinks is relevant.